David O. Wilkinson

 Gender, religion, and politics are closely intertwined, and both have a significant impact on international relations (IR).
 There is a large body of literature dedicated to the intersections between gender, religion, and IR, and they can be categorized into matters regarding female subordination, human rights and equality, and feminism and agency.
 Religion has been historically, traditionally, and androcentrically gendered both in practice and ideology.
 A good portion of the literature on the linkages between gender and religion in the IR context discusses the ways in which women have been subordinated within Christianity, Judaism, Islam, Buddhism, and Hinduism.
 Their religious subordination can be linked to legal equality, and the different forms of subordinating women implicitly and often explicitly lead to the inequality of women.
 Scholars who address this issue vary widely between being critical of the religions that perpetuate inequality and a dearth of women’s rights, to arguing in support of religion but in critique of its application and cultural practice.
 In addition, as women’s rights are but one element of the international engagements of various forms of feminism, scholars also engage in a range of discussions on political agency and the critical analysis of gender from both within and without religious and secular feminisms.

-Moving away from the conventional geopolitical analyses of territory, states, and nations, geographical research is now focused on the ways in which political identities are constituted in and through space and place, as well as the power and the marginalization associated with identity making and their implications for social justice.
+Moving away from the conventional geopolitical analyses of territory, states, and nations, geographical research is now focused on the ways that political identities are constituted in and through spaces and places at various sites and scales.
+Many geographers attend to how power gets articulated, who gets marginalized, and what this means for social justice.
 Poststructuralist theory problematized the fundamental premise that the literal subject is resolutely individual, autonomous, transparent, and all knowing.
-Feminist scholars have also insisted that the self is socially embedded and intersubjective.
-Meanwhile, research on geographies of gender and sexuality has emphasized the importance of embodied research.
-There are four prominent and inherently political themes of analysis in geographical research: nation states and nationalism; global identities; citizenship and the public sphere; and war and security.
-Geographers have critically examined the production and reproduction of national identity.
-Geographers have also focused on the contemporary transnationalization of political identity, as the mobility of people across borders becomes more intensive and extensive because of globalization.
-Consequently, globalization and global mobility have raised important questions around citizenship.
+Feminist and critical race scholars have also insisted that the self is socially embedded and intersubjective, but also that research needs to be embodied.
+There are four prominent and inherently political themes of analysis in contemporary geographical research that resonate with contemporary events: nation states and nationalism; mobility and global identities; citizenship and the public sphere; and war and security.
+Geographers have critically examined the production and reproduction of national identity, especially salient with the rise of authoritarianism.
+Geographers have also focused on the contemporary transnationalization of political identity as the mobility of people across borders becomes more intensive and extensive because of globalization.
+Consequently, globalization and global mobility have raised important questions around citizenship and belonging.
 Rethinking war and the political, as well as security, has also become a pressing task of geographers.
-Meanwhile, there has been a growing attention to the political identities of academics themselves, which resonates with a concern about forms of knowledge production.
+Meanwhile, there has been a growing attention to the political identities of academics themselves that resonates with a concern about forms of knowledge production.
 This concern exists alongside a critique of the corporatization of the university.
 Questions are being raised about whether academics can use their status as scholars to push forward public debate and policy making.